blackbing/continuousShot/README.md

-This project demostrate how to capture images from video.
+This project demostrates how to capture images from video.
 Like HTC one X awesome camera.

 ###Compile CoffeeScript